 To help you avoid accidents, we’ve put together a comprehensive list of tips for driving in bad weather.
 Although bad weather can happen at any time of year, some of the worst weather happens during winter and spring.
 Ice, sleet, freezing rain, and spring storms often produce some of the worst weather conditions that cause serious accidents.

-Since winter is closing in, let’s talk about driving in snow and ice first.
+Since winter is closing in, let’s talk about driving safely in snow and ice first.
 Snow, ice, and slush on the roads can create dangerous driving conditions.
 One of the best ways you can stay safe is to stay off the roads, if possible.
 Always drive slower than the posted speed limit, even if the road doesn’t look slick.
 Black ice is nearly impossible to see and can cause you to get into a wreck.
 Make sure that your windshield, windows, and back glass are fully defrosted before you leave.

 Rain can create dangerous driving conditions.
 Between the wet roads and reduced visibility, driving can be hazardous.
 If you notice that the roads are wet from a past storm, drizzle, or for any reason, make sure that you slow down.
 When roads are wet, traction is reduced.
 This makes it harder for vehicles to stop.

 High winds, regardless of whether they are from a spring storm, can create dangerous driving conditions.
-If you drive a high profile vehicle such as an SUV, pull a trailer or camper, or drive an RV, high winds can be very serious.
+If you drive a high profile vehicle such as an SUV, pulling a trailer or camper, or drive an RV, high winds can be very serious.
 Regardless of the size of your vehicle, high winds can cause your vehicle to be pushed into another lane.
 This causes drivers to correct the path of the vehicle when trying to drive safely in high winds.

-If you’re hurt in a car, truck, or motorcycle accident in Texas, call Thompson Law toll free at 866-275-6370, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444.
+If you’re hurt in a car, truck, or motorcycle accident in Texas when driving in bad weather, call Thompson Law toll free at in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444.
 CALL THE FOURS LAWYERS!
-We provide free initial consultations for people who are hurt after driving in bad weather.
+We provide FREE CONSULTATIONS for people who are hurt after driving in bad weather.